Why are novel psychoactive substances challenging toxicologists?

 Often, little is known about the adverse health effects and social harms of NPS, which pose a considerable challenge for prevention and treatment.

-The proliferation of these substances presents a variety of challenges from both public health and public safety standpoint.
-Synthesized as analogues of existing drugs to bypass laws and regulations, they generally have the same or even higher effects than the compounds they derive from.
+The proliferation of these substances presents a variety of challenges from both a public health and public safety standpoint.
+Synthesized as analogs of existing drugs to bypass laws and regulations, they generally have the same or even higher effects than the compounds they derive from.
 Producers of these substances develop new chemicals to replace those that are banned, which means that the chemical structures of the drugs are constantly changing to try to stay ahead of the law.
 These compounds often exhibit only minor structural modifications in comparison to conventional drugs but can be legally traded until national restrictions are put in place.

 A lack of knowledge